hassio-addons/addon-tailscale/tailscale/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
+1. **See the "Option: `proxy`" section of this documentation for the necessary configuration changes in Home Assistant!**
 1. Start the "Tailscale" add-on.
 1. Check the logs of the "Tailscale" add-on to see if everything went well.
 1. Open the Web UI of the "Tailscale" add-on to complete authentication and couple your Home Assistant instance with your Tailscale account.
    **Note:** Some browsers don't work with this step.
 It is recommended to complete this step on a desktop or laptop computer using the Chrome browser.
+1. Check the logs of the "Tailscale" add-on again, to see if everything went well.
 1. Done!

 ## Configuration